-Additionally, the bill stipulates that if a current officer did not have a preemployment physical but had a medical examination with a former employer that did not reveal any health issues, this examination can be used to support their claim.
-It also emphasizes the importance of maintaining records of physical examinations for at least five years after an employee's separation from the agency.
-The effective date for this act is set for July 1, 2026.
+Additionally, the bill stipulates that if a current officer did not have a preemployment physical examination but had one with a former employer, that examination can be used to meet the requirements for claiming disability.
+It also outlines conditions under which a presumption of not incurring disease in the line of duty applies, particularly if there is a material departure from prescribed treatment.
+The bill emphasizes the importance of maintaining physical examination records for at least five years after an employee's separation from the agency.
+The effective date for these changes is set for July 1, 2026.

 Statutes affected: S 330 Filed: 112.18, 943.13